libretro/docs/docs/library/remote_retropad.md

 #### How to start the Remote RetroPad core:

 - To start the Remote RetroPad core, go to RetroArch's main menu screen.
-Select 'Load Core', then 'Start Remote RetroPad'.
+Select 'Load Core', then 'Remote RetroPad'.

-- Now, select 'Start Core'.

 The content should now start running!